National League Table

 Match Report - Yeovil Town v Barnet Yeovil Town fell to a disappointing 2-0 defeat this afternoon in their National League Play Off Quarter Final against Barnet in front of the BT Sport cameras.
 Two goals in the second half against the run of play means that it will be Barnet who get to travel to Notts County next weekend for a place in the final at Wembley Stadium.
 Next Fixture

-Yeovil Town v AFC Bournemouth U23s Latest Result Yeovil Town 3-0 Bath City Attendance: Approx 400 (0 from Bath City) Man of the Match voting has closed for this game National League Table Last Updated: 24/08/2020
+Boreham Wood v Yeovil Town Latest Result Yeovil Town 4-1 Bridgwater United Attendance: 327 (Unknown from Bridgwater United) Man of the Match voting has closed for this game National League Table Last Updated: 18/09/2021

 Darren Sarll named a strong starting line up and opted for a 4-4-2 formation.
 Rhys Murphy was deemed fit enough to start the match after his injury during the latter stages of the season and he was supported up front by Courtney Duffus with play maker Albi Skendi just behind them.